 If your home, car or contents have been damaged by an earthquake, take photos and report it to us as soon as possible.
 You can also make a claim with EQC:

-For domestic property EQC cover the first $100k for House and $20k for Contents damage.
+For domestic property EQC cover the first $150k for house damage.
 You can lodge a claim with EQC either online or by making a phone call as listed below.
-You'll need to make a separate claim for House and Contents.

 Phone: 0800 DAMAGE (0800 326 243)